- New Residents

 First-Year Restricted License restrictions automatically end on the date indicated on the back of the driver license, or when the individual turns 18, whichever occurs first.
 Once the teenager reaches Step 3, the driver license confers full privileges.

-For more information on graduated driver licensing, go to the Graduated Driver License Law page on the Office of Public Instruction website.
+For more information on graduated driver licensing, go to the Office of Public Instruction Graduated Driver License Law page.

 A motorcycle endorsement is required to operate motorcycles, motor scooters, three-wheel motorcycles, etc. Written and driving tests are required.
-Schedule the test through the online Appointment Scheduling Service.
+Schedule the test through the online appointment scheduling.
 You must pass the written test before you can make an appointment for the road test.
 Note that motorcycle road tests are not given on wet roads.

 Drivers applying for a motorcycle endorsement should be familiar with the Montana Motorcycle Supplement.